 Participation is open to any individual from a country that is a member of ITU who wishes to contribute to the work.
 This includes individuals who are also members of international, regional and national organizations.

-Participation in focus groups should not be used as an alternative to ITU membership list of participants is to be maintained for reference purposes.Participation in focus groups that have impacts on strategic, structural and/or operational aspects of ITU-T is limited to ITU-T members.
+Participation in focus groups should not be used as an alternative to ITU membership list of participants is to be maintained for reference purposes.
+This list will include information for participants with disabilities on how their participation shall be facilitated.

+Participation in focus groups that have impacts on strategic, structural and/or operational aspects of ITU-T is limited to ITU-T members.

 4 General financing of focus groups